 - Purchase security and extended warranty insurance

-The 1.5% back in WestJet dollars on WestJet flights or WestJet Vacations packages is great if you fly WestJet often while the 1% back in WestJet dollars on all other purchases is typical for a co-branded credit card.
+The 1.5% back in WestJet dollars on WestJet flights or WestJet Vacations packages is great if you fly WestJet often, while the 1% back in WestJet dollars on all other purchases is typical for a co-branded credit card.
+This isn’t the best earn rate, but I think it’s decent considering the low annual fee.

 How the WestJet RBC Mastercard compares to others